bigsnarfdude/SELU_Keras_Tutorial/README.md

 This paper introduces new methods to significantly increase NN effectiveness using three design choices:

 1. By using a new activation function called SELU.
-2. By using weight initialization technique (lecun_normal).
-3. By using a new Dropout function called AlphaDropout (set to a default value around 0.1 for lecun_normal).
+2. By using a new Dropout function called AlphaDropout (set to a default value around 0.1 for lecun_normal).
+3. By using weight initialization technique (lecun_normal).

+SELUs with α = α01 and λ = λ01 and the proposed dropout technique and initialization strategy appear to outperform traditional RELU based NN/FFN.

 NOTE: In the few experiments I have conducted, I have also observed a small bump in scores just changing the Dense Fully Connected layers using SELU/SSN.